KDE/kf5book/new-app/new-app.md

 need to actually read and write configuration data.
 It takes a name, which is used to group the configuration in the configuration files.

-Now that we have the classes available, we just need to make use of them;
+Now that we have the classes available, we just need to make use of them:

 @@snippet(brightfuture3/src/brightfuture.cpp, write, cpp)

-This is the function, which is called when pressing one of the color buttons.
+This is the function which is called when pressing one of the color buttons.
 It sets the color and then calls the function doing the actual plot.
 The magic happens in the first two lines of the function.